vasilakisfil/Introspected-REST/README.md

 I admire your work you have done in various projects..++ I would be happy if you could checkout and give some feedback in this little manifesto.
 At the moment it's only me in this.. but I do hope more people will come along and a community will rise :)

+should we use bold/emphasized, if yes where? is it a good idea that we are referring/talking to drafts? is it a good idea that we advice community ?